-You might already know the name Rory Sutherland, but for those who don’t, he’s the Vice Chairman of Ogilvy and the founder of its Behavioural Science Practice.
+You might already know the name Rory Sutherland, but for those who don’t, he’s the Vice-Chairman of Ogilvy and the founder of its Behavioural Science Practice.
 He’s also a TED Talk superstar (with over 6.5 million views!).
+His new book Alchemy: the surprising power of ideas that don’t make sense hit bookshops today, but here at Turtl we were lucky enough to hear Sutherland speak and get our hands on an early copy.
+Here’s the scoop!

 The book covers a number of different ideas but ultimately it all comes down to the value of “psycho-logic”:

 “My word to describe the way we make decisions – to distinguish it from the artificial concepts of ‘logic’ and ‘rationality… I have chosen psycho-logic as a neutral and non-judgemental term.
 I have done this for a reason.
-When we do put a name to non-rational behaviour, it is usually a word like ‘emotion’, which makes it sounds like logic’s evil twin.”
+When we do put a name to non-rational behavior, it is usually a word like ‘emotion’, which makes it sound like logic’s evil twin.”

 As much as we like to think we’re rational creatures, the bottom line is, we’re not.
 We don’t make logical decisions based on evidence, even though businesses typically rely on the assumption that we do.